jlin/Urocissa/README.md

 ## Steps to Set Up and Use the App

-To set up the app, please follow the appropriate guide for your operating system:

-- **Linux Users**: Follow the instructions in [this guide](https://github.com/hsa00000/Urocissa/blob/main/LINUX.md).
-- **Windows Users**: Follow the instructions in [this guide](https://github.com/hsa00000/Urocissa/blob/main/WINDOWS.md).

-To quickly set up and try Urocissa using Docker, follow these steps:
+To quickly set up and try Urocissa using Docker on Linux, follow these steps:

-> **Note**: Docker provides a quick and convenient setup but is still in an early development stage, resulting in lower efficiency.
-It is best suited for testing or trial purposes.
-For optimal performance, building from source is recommended.

 ### Quick Setup with Docker

 1. **Clone the Repository**

-   First, clone the Urocissa repository from GitHub:
+   Start by cloning the Urocissa repository from GitHub:

    ```bash
    git clone https://github.com/hsa00000/Urocissa.git